 The CTC are the lead partner for the project along with Wokingham Borough Council and the Chilterns Conservation Board.
+(Find out more about the Project Partners.)
 We aim to encourage more visitors to travel to the Chilterns by rail and to increase cycling within the Chilterns as an alternative to the car.

 The Chilterns Area of Outstanding Natural Beauty includes parts of the Buckinghamshire, Oxfordshire, Bedfordshire and Hertfordshire landscapes.
 The project is focusing on three main gateways to the Chilterns AONB:

 Within these gateways we are encouraging visitors to cycle as part of their holiday through better access to bike hire, increasing knowledge of cycle-friendly accommodation and facilities, improving and marketing the local cycle routes, routes to major attractions and the 173-mile Chilterns Cycleway which loops the area.
 We are also providing a range of cycling schemes aimed at encouraging local residents to cycle more as part of their daily lives.

 - Built a new pumptrack at Aston Hill

 - Linked the Chilterns Cycleway to Amersham, Berkhamsted, Chesham, Great Missenden, Henley-on-Thames and Princes Risborough train stations via signage

 - Regular Dr Bike sessions at Amersham, Chesham, Great Missenden, Henley-on-Thames- Tring